- Academic Programs

 - News and Events

 The reading endorsement enhances your knowledge and instructional skill in reading and writing beyond the foundation required of beginning teachers.
 Courses are offered at the graduate level and may be used to renew your teaching license.
 This program is designed for licensed teachers who wish to add the Reading endorsement to their current teaching license.
+Unfortunately, this program cannot be used as part of the seniors to graduate students program.
 Benefits include the ability to learn anytime, anywhere - complete the entire program online; broaden your employability; and attend a program approved by the Ohio Board of Regents which meets the requirements of the Third Grade Reading Guarantee.
 The entire program is only 15 credit hours long (5 courses) and includes the following courses:

 - EDTE 5200—Foundations of Reading Instruction (3 credit hours)